iliaskessaris/circular_link_list/ReadMe.txt

-In this project we define the functions such as AddNode, DeleteNode, PrintList to manipulate the nodes of a circular link list, through a user interface.
+In this project we define the functions AddNode(), DeleteNode() and PrintList() to manipulate the nodes of a circular link list in ascending order, through a user interface.
 Each node of the circular link list contains two parts: one with the data, an integer in our case, and another with a pointer to the next node.
+At the end of the execution the numbers of the list are stored in a file named "Circular.txt" and at the begining read from that file if it ixists.